Ricks/Strux/README.md

 ## Installation

 Strux requires Swift 4.0 at a minimum and supports all subsequent Swift versions.
-Strux can be installed via the Swift Package Manager (SPM), CocoaPods, or Carthage dependency managers (see below).
+Strux can be installed via the Swift Package Manager (SPM) or CocoaPods dependency managers (see below).
+I recommend SPM if you're not already using CocoaPods.

 Add the following line to any Swift files that reference a Strux data structure:
 ```swift